fatima-Sami55/The-ChocoBoard/Readme.md

 ## Project Structure

 - `app.R`: The main file containing the UI and server logic for the Shiny app.
-- `data/`: A folder containing the `chocolate_Sales.csv` file, which includes the sales data used for analysis.
+- `Cleaned_Choclate_Sales.csv/`: A file, which includes the sales data used for analysis.
-- `analysis/`: A folder for R scripts containing the statistical analysis, data manipulation, and modeling.
+- `Rplots.pdf`: A pdf file containing the statistical analysis, data manipulation, and modeling.
 - `README.md`: This file.
-- `LICENSE`: The project's license file.

-## How to Contribute

-If you'd like to contribute to this project, follow these steps:

-1. **Fork the repository** and create a new branch for your changes.
-2. **Make your changes** and test them thoroughly.
-3. **Submit a pull request** with a clear description of your modifications or improvements.

-Please ensure your code follows the project's coding style and is well-documented.
-We appreciate your contributions!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements